dalynsw/bustake-site/docs/language.md

 ### ivr

-create a ivr object.
+create an ivr object.
 The object can be accessed by the name attribute.

 ```ivr